4Crawler Offroad Products - Custom Leaf Spring Shims

 Belltech Relocation Plates:

 For the Mazda B2200 pickups with Belltech lowering springs, we now offer a combination 1" lowering block combined with an axle relocation feature.
-The blocks will have a 9/16" pin on one side and then a pair of holes on the other side 3/4" and 1" offset from center to allow for moving the axle forward or back by either amount.
-Simple installation, drop the desired hole on top of the spring center pin head and then insert the pin into the center hole of the spring perch.
-Cost: US$85.00
+The blocks will have a 9/16" pin on one side and then a hole on the other side 1" offset from center to allow for moving the axle forward or back by that distance.
+Simple installation, drop the desired hole on top of the spring center pin head and then insert the pin into the center hole of the spring perch, no need to remove or replace the existing center pin.
+You'll need at least 1" of exposed u-bolt threads to install these blocks.
+If not, be sure to pick up a new set of longer u-bolts prior to installation.
+Cost: US$85.00 / pair.

 Quantity: